waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy for Route 36 Sighting
 - Step 1: Approach the Sudowoodo spot at (35, 9) from the East (Ecruteak/Violet).
 [Failed - Turn 17541]
 - Step 2: Approach from the South (Ruins of Alph).
-[In Progress - Turn 17556]
+[Failed - Turn 17559]
 - Step 3: Approach from the West (National Park).
-[Pending]
+[In Progress]
 - Note: Sighting is triggered by walking onto a specific tile.
 - Sage Requirement: Raikou/Entei only need to be released, not seen in Pokedex.
 Suicune needs all overworld sightings.